Teaching

 The intent of this teaching is to develop judgment that transfers.

-Artists trained under this approach are expected to reason independently, adapt to unfamiliar pipelines, and make fewer, clearer decisions rather than rely on repetition or instruction-by-example.
+Artists trained under this approach are expected to reason independently, adapt to unfamiliar pipelines, and make fewer, clearer decisions rather than rely on repetition or instruction by example.

 This work prioritizes clarity, responsibility, and coherence over speed, surface-level proficiency, or stylistic mimicry.